nimbox/js-react-configuration/docs/configuration-spec.md

 Read this as:

-- Scope order comes from the host.
+- Scope order that is predefined.
 - Property behavior comes from the schema.
 - Final preferences come from merging values by scope order, while respecting each property's `overridable` rule.